 IoT device: See definition in TS 22.261 [2].

-Personal IoT Network: A Personal IoT Network (PIN) consists of more than one PIN Devices under the control of one PIN-User providing access to the serving PLMNs.
-PIN Devices can communicate with other PIN Devices using direct device connections or direct network connections.
+Personal IoT Network: A Personal IoT Network (PIN) consists of at least one UE and one or more Devices, or UEs which are under the control of one user.
+One UE is acting as entry point to the PIN and provides access to the serving PLMNs.
+Devices or UEs in the PIN can communicate with other Devices or UEs of a PIN using direct device connections or direct network connections.

-PIN Device: A PIN Device (P-Device) is the basic component making up a PIN-User’s Personal IoT Network.
-A PIN Device is handled as a single entity in the PIN but physically it may be either a single device or a group of devices.
-The PIN Device may be a UE, an IoT device or a device (“thing”) behind a gateway UE (see sub clause 26a.1 3GPP TS 22.101 [3]).

 PIN-User: The PIN-User is the person who owns the PIN with respective subscriptions at one service provider.

 3.2 Abbreviations